-Two major shifts have occurred in a short period of time.
-First, users have become accustom to browsing the web on a mobile device.
-Where mobile browsing was once a difficult and daunting task, frequent use of mobile websites and devices has sharpened the skills of many smart phone owners.
-Widespread skill adoption happens all the time, even typing was once a skill reserved for occasions where handwriting too informal.
+Two major shifts have occurred in a short period.
+First, users have become accustomed to browsing the web on a mobile device.
+Where mobile browsing was once a difficult and daunting task, frequent use of mobile websites and devices has sharpened the skills of many smartphone owners.
+Widespread skill adoption happens all the time; even typing was once a skill reserved for occasions when handwriting was too informal.

-Visit www.gigacycle.co.uk if you have electronic devices that are damaged or that you are not using and you do not where to throw them way.
+Visit www.gigacycle.co.uk if you have electronic devices that are damaged or that you are not using and you do not where to throw them away.

 What does this mean for web designers?
-As I alluded to earlier, I say it means we should stop designing mobile websites.
-This sounds counter intuitive, but stay with me.
-The behavioral of mobile browsing has changed drastically.
-Because people are accustomed to browsing on mobile devices they are opting to do so in favor of desktop or other “fixed” platforms.
-This means you can no longer assume that those browsing on a mobile device are in fact mobile.
-It might just be easier to browse from your phone on the couch than going upstairs to your office.
-In the past a designer could reason that if a user comes to the site on their phone they must be in a rush, this is no longer the case.
+As I mentioned earlier, I say it means we should stop designing mobile websites.
+This sounds counter-intuitive but stay with me.
+The behavior of mobile browsing has changed drastically.
+Because people are accustomed to browsing on mobile devices, they opt to do so in favor of desktop or other “fixed” platforms.
+This means you can no longer assume that those browsing on a mobile device are in fact, mobile.
+It might just be more accessible to browse from your phone on the couch than going upstairs to your office.
+In the past, a designer could reason that if a user comes to the site on their phone, they must be in a rush; this is no longer the case.
 Context is no longer assessable.

-You can’t accommodate users who access a site from a spectrum of devices in infinite contexts by simply thinking “design for mobile.”
-It’s too narrow with a the landscape this big.
+You can’t accommodate users who access a site from a spectrum of devices in endless contexts by simply thinking, “design for mobile.”
+It’s too narrow for the landscape this big.
 We need to think about universal websites.

 Universal Web Design

 The idea behind universal web design is simple.
-Design a site such that the largest amount of people can access it and have a positive experience.
-This means the site should be easy to use regardless of device, technology, context and situation.
-This idea is nothing new, in fact it has existed for decades and accessibility experts have been preaching it since day one.
+Design a site such that the most significant amount of people can access it and have a positive experience.
+This means the site should be easy to use regardless of device, technology, context, and situation.
+This idea is nothing new, in fact, it has existed for decades, and accessibility experts have been preaching it since day one.
 I don’t even feel the concept needs more explaining.